DaniBoo/cyanobacteria_project/README.md

 Now need to tidy up the code a bit.

 Fixed: ~~The name / path of the file is hard coded at the moment, which needs to be improved.~~

+#### 6.30pm
+Even more success!!

+Set up the program to use ERB templates and read in from a template file

+Have got this working now and storing the updated value in memory.

+Now just need to get it to save out the control file.